Brazilianite: Geological occurrence

-Brazilianite is typically found in granite pegmatite and it is often found the cavities within the pegmatite where quartz, beryl and mica are also found.
+Brazilianite is typically found in granite pegmatite and it is often found within the cavities within the pegmatite where quartz, beryl and mica are also found.
 Different habits of brazilianite have been found in different locations.
 Brazilianite is often found with muscovite.
 The Corrego Frio pegmatite where brazilianite is found in Brazil is an altered pegmatite dike that had weathered biotite schist between its walls.
 In New Hampshire, the pegmatite where the brazilianite was found was made up of 99 percent albite, mica, and quartz.
 Brazilianite also found with tourmaline and feldspar.
 The sequence of the mineral formation in the pegmatite in Brazil had not been determined.
 The sequence of mineral formation in New Hampshire was quartz, brazilianite, apatite, whitlockite, and quartz.
 During the hydrothermal stage, the pegmatite containing the brazilianite is traversed by a late stage low temperature hydrothermal veins where amblygonite-montebrasite is altered to form brazilianite.
 Brazilianite has been described from other granite pegmatites in Brazil and the United States.
 It has also been found in different locations in the world, including Rwanda, Yukon Creek in Canada, Argentina, China, France, and Australia.